Campusoft/knowledge_base/sistema_operativo/windows/linux.in.windows.md

-Windows Subsystem for Linux Installation
+# Windows Subsystem for Linux Installation - WSL

+The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup.

 Windows 10 Will Finally Offer Easy Access to Linux Files